oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 **Intermediate Entity**

-The Intermediate Entity (IE) allows delegation of registration of subordinate federation services.
+The Intermediate Entity (IE) allows delegated registration of subordinate federation services.
 This allows distributed administration and enrollment of federation services that can be verified under a common TA.

 **Trust Mark Issuer**